10 Best Customer Segmentation Tools for SaaS Businesses in 2023

 - Form segments on user experiences to identify drop-off points and spot which areas of your product generate errors.

-- Unlike Google Analytics, Piwik is lacking a fancy reporting builder.
+- Unlike Google Analytics, Piwik lacks a fancy reporting builder.

 - The interface is rough around the edges.
 Not everyone likes it.